themeteorchef/mailing-lists-with-mailchimp/mailing-lists-with-mailchimp.md

 <div class="note info">
   <h3>Further Reading on settings.json<i class="fa fa-info"></i></h3>
-  <p>If you're curious about how settings.json works and the different ways it can be used in development vs. production, check out <a href="http://themeteorchef.com/snippets/making-use-of-settings-json">this Meteor Chef snippet on Making Use of Settings.json</a></p>
+  <p>If you're curious about how settings.json works and the different ways it can be used in development vs. production, check out <a href="http://themeteorchef.com/snippets/making-use-of-settings-json">this snippet on Making Use of Settings.json</a></p>
 </div>

 In our settings file, we've added a `private` object containing another object `MailChimp` with two keys: `apiKey` and `listId`.
 I bet you can guess what goes here!
 Grab the API key and List ID you created for development purposes earlier and paste them into their respective spots here.
 Now, we'll have full access to our API key(s) and List ID from _within_ our application! **Note**: because we've stored our MailChimp information inside of the `private` object in our `settings-development.json` file, we expect this information to only be visible on the _server-side_ of our application (this is good as we don't want this exposed on the client).

 All set?
 Okay!
-Let's hop back to the logic for our setup form to see how we're adding new subscribers to our mailing list.
+Let's hop back to the logic for our sign up form to see how we're adding new subscribers to our mailing list.

 ### Adding subscribers
 Back in our template logic, let's take a look at the `submitHandler` portion of our validation.
 This is what will control what happens when our user clicks the "Sign Me Up!" button.

-<p class="block-header"></p>
+<p class="block-header">/client/templates/public/index.js</p>

 ```javascript
 Template.index.onRendered( function() {